Skip to main content

 These solutions could be perfect for some applications, and we'd encourage you to stop here if you don't think your users need to self-custody their funds, and/or if you don't really care about centralization risks.

-But: These are venture-funded companies, and it's not guaranteed that they will survive forever.
+But: Lightspark is a venture-funded startup, and it's not guaranteed that they will survive forever.
 If funding dries up, if the founders decide they are ready to sell, or if they go out of business in the next bear market, all the work you have put into integrating their APIs might be wasted.
 And the worst-case scenario is that your users lose funds if one of these startups goes out of business at an inconvenient time.

 The alternative: Do the work to allow your users to interact directly with Lightning.
 Freedom, for the win.